 To identify quality seed vendors, we’ve listed a whole bunch of seed companies favored by fans of Mother Earth News and researchers at Organic Gardening.
 Also, there’s a list for those interested in heirloom seeds that allow you to collect “true” seeds and grow the same varieties year after year.

-NEXT: The two best of garden seeds companies.
+NEXT: The best of garden seeds companies.

-Mother Earth’s Top 15 Vegetable Seed Companes
+Mother Earth’s Top 15 Vegetable Seed Companies

 - Johnny’s Selected Seeds (Winslow, Maine)